MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 In a call, remote collaborators can see everything the HoloLens user sees (including holograms and the real world behind the holograms) and can add annotations, insert files, and more.

-## Using HoloLens 2 gestures in Dynamics 365 Remote Assist
+## HoloLens 2 gestures in Dynamics 365 Remote Assist

 For basic navigation, see [HoloLens 2 gestures](/hololens/hololens2-basic-usage).

-- Open the **Start** menu by tapping your wrist
+- Open the **Start** menu by tapping your wrist.

-- Select holograms with gaze, air tap, voice, and touch
+- Select holograms with gaze, air tap, voice, and touch.

-- Move, resize, and rotate apps
+- Move, resize, and rotate apps.

 - If the object is out of your reach, extend your arm, aim your hand ray, and then air tap.

 - If the object is within your reach, touch it directly.

-## Using voice
+## Voice

 A good way to learn Dynamics 365 Remote Assist features and voice commands is to say "Remote Assist."
 When you're in a call, the app shows what it believes you said by showing a check mark and "Remote Assist."
 Then the app shows the name of each button.
 After a few seconds, the labels automatically disappear.